How to Delete a WordPress Theme: 3 Easy Ways

 - A confirmation message will appear as a failsafe.
 Click OK to proceed.

-How to Know When to Delete a WordPress Theme
+When to Delete a WordPress Theme

 Having too many unused themes is not healthy for a WordPress website.
 An excessive number of theme files could slow down your website’s performance and eat up your storage space.